-Anyone can participate in Week Without Violence, in ways big or small!
-From planning and hosting an event or posting a campaign selfie, to contacting your legislators or engaging with us on social media, there are a number of ways to get involved with this campaign to end gender-based violence.
+Anyone can participate in Week Without Violence, in ways big or small.
+From planning and hosting an event or posting a campaign selfie, to registering others to vote, to contacting your legislators or engaging with us on social media, there are a number of ways to get involved with our campaign to end gender-based violence.
 Here are a few:

 Hold your own Week Without Violence event

 Want to host an event?
 You can host an event on your own or with a group (your company, organization, place of worship, etc.).
-Your event can be any size, take place anywhere, and even be a private event!
-Register your event to access a digital toolkit to help you plan your event.
+Your event can be any size, take place anywhere, and even be a private event.
+Create a Week Without Violence account and access our digital toolkit to help you plan your event.
 The toolkit includes educational resources, promotional materials, and more.
+Once you’ve settled on a date and event, come back to register your event to gain access to a personalized event page!
 Here are a few ideas to get you started:

-- Use the fact sheets and materials from the toolkit to hold a dialogue about gender-based violence in your community.
-Discuss how you can create better supports for survivors of violence.
+- Use the fact sheets and materials from the toolkit to hold a virtual dialogue about gender-based violence in your community.
+Discuss how you can create better support for survivors of violence.
 Create a plan of action.

 - Hold a panel discussion with local leaders, advocates, experts, and other stakeholders.

-- Organize an awareness event such as a march, film screening, or art exhibit.
+- Organize an awareness event such as a virtual event, film screening, or art exhibit.

 - Create space for survivors to share their experiences.
 This could be a creative event such as an open mic or it could be a more structured time of sharing.

 - Invite local elected officials to make a proclamation to end gender-based violence at a local press event.
 Then encourage them to create policies that support survivors.

 - Hold an event in partnership with or to support organizations in your community that provide gender-based violence services.